 In addition to working on research projects funded by the European Commission, the UK Research Councils, the Swedish International Development Agency, the British Council and the British Academy, Nihan has held academic awards from Wolfson College, Alan Nesta Ferguson Foundation, and the LSE Award Schemes.
 She is the winner of the 2015 OECD-ITF Young Researcher of the Year Award and was named as a World Social Science Fellow in Sustainable Urbanisation by the International Social Science Council in 2014.

-Dr Andreza Aruska de Souza Santos is a Post-Doctoral Researcher at Urban Transformations.
-Her activities include linking Newton funded ESRC cities research projects in Brazil, China, South Africa and India.
+Dr Andreza Aruska de Souza Santos is Lecturer and Director of the Brazilian Studies Centre at the Latin American Centre, University of Oxford.
+Previously, she was a Post-Doctoral Researcher at Urban Transformations, where her activities included linking Newton funded ESRC cities research projects in Brazil, China, South Africa and India.